TheAppsPajamas/TheAppsPajamas/README.md

 Get started for free by registering an account on the [Dashboard](https://app.theappspajamas.com/users/register)

-Create your assets, install [TheAppsPajamas NuGet](https://www.nuget.org/packages/TheAppsPajamas/) pacakge and start building.
+Create your assets, install <a rel="nofollow" href="https://www.nuget.org/packages/TheAppsPajamas/">TheAppsPajamas NuGet</a> package and start building.

 ## Sample App